 The system extracts the depth value \(d_{\mathrm{plate},t}\) from the MiDaS output at the location of the license plate region (the same region detected by the plate detection module).
 To align this relative depth with the geometric metric distance, the system maintains an online exponential moving average (EMA) of the scale factor \(s_t\).
 The update equation is:

-Here, \(D_{\mathrm{geo},t}\) is the current geometric distance estimate (from the pinhole model using character height) and \(d_{\mathrm{plate},t}\) is the MiDaS relative depth at the plate region.
+where \(D_{\mathrm{geo},t}\) is the current geometric distance estimate (from the pinhole model using character height) and \(d_{\mathrm{plate},t}\) is the MiDaS relative depth at the plate region.
 The smoothing factor \(\alpha = 0.9\) gives a high weight to the previous scale value, making the adaptation slow and stable.
 This EMA filter effectively computes a running average of the ratio \(D_{\mathrm{geo}} / d_{\mathrm{plate}}\), which is exactly the scale that converts MiDaS relative depth into metric distance.
 The initial scale \(s_0\) is set to 1.0 (or to a reasonable guess from the first few frames).
 As long as the geometric branch provides valid estimates, the scale converges quickly to the correct value and tracks slow changes due to lighting or weather conditions.
-Once the scale is known, the metric deep estimate is simply:
+Once the scale is known, the metric deep estimate can be calculated.

-This gives a distance value in meters that is aligned with the geometric estimate.
+The distance value in meters that is aligned with the geometric estimate.
 However, the deep estimate is generally noisier and may drift if the geometric branch becomes unavailable for a long time.
-Therefore, the system fuses the geometric and deep estimates using an inverse‑variance weighting scheme that combines them optimally based on their estimated uncertainties:
+Therefore, the system fuses the geometric and deep estimates using an inverse‑variance weighting scheme that combines them optimally based on their estimated uncertainties.

-In this equation, \(\hat{\sigma}_{\mathrm{geo}}^2\) is the variance of the geometric distance estimate, which can be derived from the error propagation analysis (Section~\ref{sec:implementation})or estimated online from the consistency of multiple character measurements. \(\hat{\sigma}_{\mathrm{deep}}^2\) is the variance of the deep estimate, which is estimated from the temporal consistency of the scale factor \(s_t\).
+where \(\hat{\sigma}_{\mathrm{geo}}^2\) is the variance of the geometric distance estimate, which can be derived from the error propagation analysis (Section~\ref{sec:implementation}) or estimated online from the consistency of multiple character measurements. \(\hat{\sigma}_{\mathrm{deep}}^2\) is the variance of the deep estimate, which is estimated from the temporal consistency of the scale factor \(s_t\).
 Specifically, the system computes the running variance of the ratio \(D_{\mathrm{geo}} / d_{\mathrm{plate}}\) over a window of recent frames; a stable ratio implies low variance, while a fluctuating ratio indicates high uncertainty.
 Under typical conditions, \(\hat{\sigma}_{\mathrm{deep}}^2\) is about \(0.1\) m\(^2\) at a distance of 10 m (i.e., a standard deviation of approximately 0.32 m).
 The geometric variance is usually smaller, around \(0.023D\) in relative terms (about 0.05 m\(^2\) at 10 m).
 Consequently, the geometric estimate receives a higher weight in the fusion, and the deep estimate acts primarily as a backup.